How to enter the Doodle for Google Scholarship (Deadline has passed for 2022)

 - Fill out the rest of the required information and have a parent or guardian sign the entry form.

-- Enter the contest online (recommended) or by mail (see step 3 on the entry form for details).
+- Enter the contest online (recommended) or by mail.

 - Entry form doodles: If the doodle is created directly on our entry form, you can either upload them to our site as a .jpg or .png (visit the enter tab) or mail them in (address listed on the enter tab).

 - Other doodles: If the doodle wasn’t created directly on our entry form, take a high-res digital photo or scan of the doodle in good lighting and combine it with the entry form.

 Judging criteria for the Doodle for Google Scholarship

 Doodles will be judged on the following parameters: